 Who is Seahorse on The Masked Singer?

-The second series of The Masked Singer is here and the guessing game as to who is under the masks has already begun.
+The second series of The Masked Singer kicked off on December 26th, and it already has viewers on the guessing game as they try to work out who is behind each mask.

-Nicola Roberts emerged victorious in the first series and now there are 12 new celebrities in eccentric costumes, singing their hearts out in their bid to be crowned the winner for season two.
+Twelve new The Masked Singer contestants will be singing their hearts out in a bid to impress judges Davina McCall, Jonathan Ross, Rita Ora and new arrival Mo Gilligan.

-New judge Mo Gilligan has replaced the USA based Ken Jeong, but Davina McCall, Jonathan Ross and Rita Ora are all back alongside host Joel Dommett.
+So far, Alien has already been revealed as Murder on the Dancefloor singer Sophie Ellis-Bexter, and Seahorse was the second celeb to be unmasked on the ITV show.

 Who is Seahorse?
 Songs, clues, guesses